 This section describes the requirements, access privileges, and other features of HVR when using Greenplum for replication.
 For information about compatibility and supported versions of Greenplum with HVR platforms, see Platform Compatibility Matrix.

 For information about the supported data types and mapping of data types in source DBMS to the corresponding data types in target DBMS or file format, see Data Type Mapping.

-HVR is not required on any of the nodes of the Greenplum cluster.
-It can be installed on a standalone machine, from which it connects to the Greenplum cluster.
+It is not required to install HVR on any of the nodes of the Greenplum cluster.
+HVR can be installed on a standalone machine from which it connects to the Greenplum cluster.
 HVR requires the DataDirect Connect XE ODBC driver for Greenplum installed (on the machine from which HVR connects to a Greenplum server).
-HVR only supports the ODBC driver version from 126.96.36.199 to 7.1.6.

 This section lists and describes the connection details required for creating Greenplum location in HVR.

 |The hostname or ip-address of the machine on which the Greenplum server is running. |